Slauh/Xbox-Discord-Lookup-Rewrite/README.md

+# Xbox lookup in discord written in nodejs

-Support Server: Coming Soon
+Support Server: ???

 _______________________________

-How to start this bot
+Setup guide

 **Go to config.json put in your bot token were it says Token grab your Client ID And put it into the ID Spot then open a terminal then just type node index.js**

-**Npm downloads

-Just run Npm install like app-xbox-live

- app-xbox-live
+**NPM dependencies

 discord.js

 prismarine-auth**

+Note you **may** need to install node-fetch if you use a nodejs version lower than version 18.
 _______________________________

 _